stasyanski/Gamele/notes/notes.md

 ### Ideas:

 ### To do:
-- mobile compatability
+- mobile compatability for ui buttons and letter containers
-- some recode?

 ### Bugs:
 - for unknown reason, the game doesnt advance on some guesses, no errors produced, logic issue